 NYSOFA provides SNAP-Ed programs to older adults at the statewide and regional levels in partnership with the New York State Office of Temporary and Disability Assistance.
 These programs are overseen by a team of Registered Dietitians and experts who specialize in nutrition for older adults.

-Watch: "Ask The Experts — Nutrition Edition"
+Catch the Latest "Ask The Experts: Nutrition Edition"

 - Make Vegetables the Centerpiece of Your Meals